Privacy Policy

 limits on what they don’t.

-- Your approximate location is sent to Open-Meteo
+- Your approximate location is sent to

-user-content data the app sends off your device by default.
+That is the only user-content data the app sends off your device

 - If you opt in to online text-to-speech, the short spoken sentence